The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Exact recovery for graphs with the proeprty

 \begin{lemma} Let $K \in \mathbb{R}^{n_1\times n_2}$ such that each row has at most $c n_2$ non-zero entries for some $0 \leq c \leq 1$.
 Then, for any $L \in \mathcal{N}_{C}$ we have that

 The same conclusion holds if each column of $K$ has at most $c n_1$ non-zero entries and $L\in \mathcal{N}_R$. \end{lemma}

-\begin{proof} [Proof of Lemma \ref{thm:ncnr_space_incoherence}] Since $L \in \mathcal{N}_{C}$, it has constant columns.
+\begin{proof} [Proof of Lemma \ref{thm:ncnr_space_incoherence}] Since $L \in \mathcal{N}_{C}$, all of its columns equal one another.
 Suppose its column entries are $(\theta_1,\ldots,\theta_{n_1})$, i.e., $L_{x,y}=\theta_x$ for all $y$.
 We then have where the last inequality follows from Cauchy-Schwarz, and since there are at most $c n_2$ non-zero entries in each column of $K$.
 Finally, we have

 where in the last equality we use that $\|L\|_F = \sqrt{n_2}(\sum \theta_i^2)^{1/2}$. \end{proof}

 \begin{corollary} Consider $K \in \mathbb{R}^{n_1\times n_2}$ where each column has at most $c n_1$ non-zero entries, and each row has at most $c n_2$ non-zero entries for some $0 \leq c \leq 1$.
 For any $L \in \mathcal{N}_{C}\oplus \mathcal{N}_{R}$ we have: